PuddleSec/PuddleSec/README.md

 ---

 ### 🎉 Fun Facts
-- **Outside of Work**: I enjoy hiking, exploring new tech gadgets, and contributing to open-source projects.
+- **Outside of Work**: I love hiking, exploring new tech gadgets, and contributing to open-source projects.
 - **Favorite Tech Book**: "Threat Modeling: Designing for Security" by Adam Shostack.

 ---